SiriDB/grafana-siridb-http-example/README.md

 sudo ln -s /usr/local/bin/siridb-admin_1.1.2_linux_amd64.bin /usr/local/bin/siridb-admin
 ```

-There are several native clients available for communicating with SiriDB but for Grafana we will use SiriDB HTTP which
+There are several native clients available for communicating with SiriDB, for Grafana we will use SiriDB HTTP which
 provides a HTTP(S) API.
 ```
 wget https://github.com/transceptor-technology/siridb-http/releases/download/2.0.4/siridb-http_2.0.4_linux_amd64.bin